 Every faculty member in the Rasmussen College MSN program holds a doctoral credential, meaning you’ll be learning from seasoned professionals who have climbed the ranks of the healthcare industry.
 The practical knowledge and mentoring you’ll receive from these instructors will help you develop the skills needed to influence the future of nursing.

 The program itself was developed by nurses who know what it’s like to earn an advanced degree while working and juggling family and personal demands.
-This is why our team designed an innovative and progressive curriculum that lets you graduate in as few as 18 months so you can pursue your dream nursing career sooner.*
+This is why our team designed an innovative and progressive curriculum that lets you graduate and pursue the next step in your nursing career sooner.

 10. There is a streamlined admissions process into the MSN program